MicrosoftDocs/sql-docs/docs/relational-databases/track-changes/administer-and-monitor-change-data-capture-sql-server.md

 This topic describes how to administer and monitor change data capture.

 > [!NOTE]
 > In Azure SQL Database, the capture and cleanup SQL Server Agent jobs are replaced by a change data capture scheduler that invokes stored procedures to start periodic capture and cleanup of the change tables.
+For more information, see the section on [CDC in Azure SQL Database](#cdc-in-azure-sql-database) later in this doc.

 ## <a name="Capture"></a> Capture job

 The capture job is initiated by running the parameterless stored procedure `sp_MScdc_capture_job`.
-This stored procedure starts by extracting the configured values for `maxtrans`, `maxscans`, `continuous`, and `pollinginterval` for the capture job from msdb.dbo.cdc_jobs.
+This stored procedure starts by extracting the configured values for `maxtrans`, `maxscans`, `continuous`, and `pollinginterval` for the capture job from `msdb.dbo.cdc_jobs`.
 These configured values are then passed as parameters to the stored procedure `sp_cdc_scan`.
 This is used to invoke `sp_replcmds` to perform the log scan.

 ### Capture Job Parameters